panzi/pipelog/README.md

     -q, --quiet                Don't print error messages.
     -e, --exit-on-write-error  Exit if writing to any output fails or when opening log files on log rotate fails.
+    -S, --no-splice            Don't try to use splice() system call in case there is only one output file

 EXAMPLE: